 James Barr is a PhD student at Curtin University and CSIRO Land and Water.
 His research focuses on predator recognition and anti-predatory behaviour in the King’s skink (Egernia kingii), and how these traits change when exposed to different levels of predation risk (from both native and introduced species), across isolated island populations in Western Australia.
 In addition, James will be investigating the genetic composition of social groups of this species, and identifying the degree of monogamy observed in their mating structure.
 James is supervised by Ruchira Somaweera, Bill Bateman, Stephanie Godfrey and Michael Gardner.
 Publications: [ResearchGate] Other links: [LinkedIn]

-Katie White is a BSc(Hons) student with the School of Biological Sciences at the University of Western Australia and CSIRO Land and Water.
-Her research is looking at the influence of climatic gradients on the growth rates, germination success and reproductive potential of Stinking passionflower (Passiflora foetida) to inform the search for a biological control solution for this threatening weed.
-Katie is supervised by Bruce Webber, Karen Bell and Wolfgang Lewandrowski.
+Katie White (2017).
+Katie completed her BSc(Hons) entitled “Limitations to invasion success: identifying the climatic requirements of Passiflora foetida during germination and early establishment life phases” with the School of Biological Sciences at the University of Western Australia and CSIRO Land and Water.
+Her research investigated the influence of climatic gradients on the growth rates, germination success and reproductive potential of stinking passionflower to inform the search for a biological control solution for this threatening weed.
+Katie was supervised by Bruce Webber, Karen Bell and Wolfgang Lewandrowski.
 Other links: [LinkedIn]

-Dennis Byrne is a BSc(Hons) student with the School of Biological Sciences at the University of Western Australia and CSIRO Land and Water.
-His research is using molecular tools to disentangle the historical biogeography of bitou bush invasions in Australia in order to improve chances of local eradication and management effectiveness.
-Dennis is supervised by Karen Bell, Bruce Webber and Pieter Poot.
+Dennis Byrne (2017) Dennis completed his BSc(Hons) entitled “Elucidating the invasion history and breeding system of Chrysanthemoides monilifera subsp. rotundata (bitou bush) in Western Australia to improve management strategies” with the School of Biological Sciences at the University of Western Australia and CSIRO Land and Water.
+His research used molecular tools to disentangle the historical biogeography of bitou bush invasions in Australia in order to improve chances of local eradication and management effectiveness.
+Dennis was supervised by Karen Bell, Bruce Webber and Pieter Poot.

 Alice Watt (2017).
 Alice completed her BSc(Hons) entitled “Informing land managers on climate resilient restoration – optimising resource allocation in Eucalyptus rudis seedlings along a 600mm rainfall gradient” in 2016 at the University of Western Australia and with CSIRO Land and Water, supervised by Bruce Webber, Raphael Didham and Helen White.
 After her Hons year Alice worked with our team as a Volunteer Fellow, assisting with our projects investigating climate change resilience in riparian revegetation programs in the south-west of Western Australia.

 Caroline Delaisse (2017).
 Caroline completed her BSc(Hons) entitled “Understanding processes influencing seed germination in Rubus anglocandicans to improve weed invasion management” in 2015 at the University of Western Australia and with CSIRO Land and Water, supervised by Bruce Webber and Pieter Poot.
 After her Hons year, Caroline assisted with our projects on understanding the seedbank of highly invasive weed species to improve management outcomes, primarily blackberry (Rubus anglocandicans).
+Caroline went on to secure an Experimental Scientist position with CSIRO in Canberra, ACT, working on invasive plant management.
 Other links: [LinkedIn]

 Sonia Aghighi (2014).
 Sonia completed her PhD entitled “The etiology and epidemiology of European Blackberry (Rubus anglocandicans) decline in South-West of Western Australia” at Murdoch University and with CSIRO Ecosystem Sciences, supervised by John Scott, Treena Burgess and Giles Hardy.
 Publications: [ResearchGate]